Many people worry about finding an ethical financial advisor they can trust.

 When advisors are upfront with their clients, it builds trust and strengthens the client-advisor relationship.

 Disclosing all pertinent details helps clients make informed decisions about their finances.
-It also ensures that advisors act in the best interests of their clients at all times.
-Transparency is key to maintaining integrity in the financial advising profession and fostering positive relationships between advisors and their clients.
+It also keeps advisors acting in their clients' best interests at all times.
+Transparency maintains integrity in the financial advising profession and builds positive relationships between advisors and their clients.

 Mitigating and Managing Conflicts